Reviewing Zevia PBC (ZVIA) & Its Competitors

 |2.43

-Zevia PBC presently has a consensus price target of $14.19, suggesting a potential upside of 486.26%.
+Zevia PBC presently has a consensus price target of $14.19, indicating a potential upside of 486.26%.
 As a group, “Bottled & canned soft drinks” companies have a potential upside of 21.47%.
-Given Zevia PBC’s stronger consensus rating and higher possible upside, research analysts plainly believe Zevia PBC is more favorable than its competitors.
+Given Zevia PBC’s stronger consensus rating and higher probable upside, analysts clearly believe Zevia PBC is more favorable than its rivals.

-This table compares Zevia PBC and its competitors’ net margins, return on equity and return on assets.

 Summary

-Zevia PBC competitors beat Zevia PBC on 8 of the 12 factors compared.
+Zevia PBC rivals beat Zevia PBC on 8 of the 12 factors compared.

 About Zevia PBC (Get Rating)